rajsri2319/diary_app/README.md

 GET /api/entries — Retrieve all diary entries for the logged-in user

 DELETE /api/entries/<entry_id> — Delete a diary entry by ID

-#### Contributing
-Contributions are welcome! 🎉 Please follow these steps:

-Fork the repository

-Create a new branch

-git checkout -b feature/YourFeature

-Commit your changes

-git commit -m "Add some feature"

-Push to the branch

-git push origin feature/YourFeature